MetExplore/dexom-python/README.md

 This is a python implementation of DEXOM (Diversity-based enumeration of optimal context-specific metabolic networks)
 The original project, which was developped in MATLAB, can be found here: https://github.com/MetExplore/dexom
-Parts of the imat code were taken from the driven package for data-driven constraint-based analysis: https://github.com/opencobra/driven
+The imat implementation was partially inspired by the driven package for data-driven constraint-based analysis: https://github.com/opencobra/driven

 The package can be installed using pip: `pip install dexom-python`

 You can also clone the git repository with `git clone https://forgemia.inra.fr/metexplore/cbm/dexom-python`
 Then install dependencies with `poetry install` (if poetry is already installed in your python environment) or `pip install -e .`

-To view changes between versions, see [changelog](docs/changelog.rst)

 API documentation is available here: https://dexom-python.readthedocs.io/en/stable/
 All of the commandline scripts can be called with the `-h` option to display help messages.